Jeremy-Benik/FireFlux2/FireFlux2-main/Codes/wrf_codes/README.md

 wrfinput_code.py: this code creates a plot of the variables in the wrfinput file.
 The file used in the code was from my idealized run.

 wrfout_vector_plot.py creates a wind vector plot at certain levels.
 The winds are pointed towards the tower if looking at it that way.
 This code takes in a wrfout file and plots U and V at various height levels.
 This code will have to be put into a server with a wrfout file since the files are too big to fit into the data file in this github.

+tower_data_compared_to_wrfout.py gets the data from the wrfout file and from the towers, and compares the variables from the towers and from the wrfout file to see how they compare.
+This can help verify the ROS of the model output as well as seee the differences between the model output and what the towers recorded.
+This code plots both the main tower data and short tower data.
+As a quick note, this code will take about an hour to run on the ember cluster